 The story started some time ago when one of our team members decided to try UE4.
-As you may know, CLion relies heavily on CMake project model, so it was crucial to get a CMake-based UE4 project.
+At that time CLion relied heavily on CMake project model (now it’s also Gradle and compilation database options), so it was crucial to get a CMake-based UE4 project.
 The official Linux-only CMake generator for UE4 projects had existed for some time, but it wasn’t perfect and more importantly, limited to Linux.
 Philipp Smorygo from the AppCode/CLion team investigated the source of this problem and contributed to Unreal Engine repository with his CMake + UE4 changes.
 You can read about his experience in his own blog.

 Short instructions on how to get started with UE4 in CLion:

 - Register at Epic Games and download the Epic Games Launcher.

 - Run it and let it download all the necessary Unreal Engine 4 binaries for you.

 - Create or open your project with UE4 Editor to generate an *.uproject file.

 - Download and install Mono to be able to launch on Linux and macOS.

 - Go to Unreal Editor settings, General | Source Code.
 Select CLion as an editor in the dropdown list.
 You can also make it default to survive the editor restart: